View along the White Bay/ Glebe Island common user berths

 Vision for the precinct

-Importantly, the working port and community access aren't mutually exclusive.
+Importantly, the working port, development and community access aren't mutually exclusive.

-Our vision for Glebe Island and White Bay is to combine their vital, ongoing function as a working port for dry bulk imports, common user berths and cruise with much-needed space for both active and passive recreation for those living in the area now and who will come with the urban development being planned for the adjoining Bays precinct.
+Our vision for Glebe Island and White Bay is for their vital, ongoing function as a working port for dry bulk imports, common user berths and cruise to co-exist with any development in and around the area.

-The port access projects being developed by the Authority will be a win for the area's residents and visitors, complement local development and support its historic and still vital role as a working port.
+The port access projects being proposed by the Authority will be a win for the area's residents and visitors, complement local development and support the Glebe Island /White Bay precinct's historic and still vital role as a working port.